graventi/Seci/doc/build-osx.md

 Running
 -------

+Seci QT is now available at `seci/src/qt/seci-qt`.
+Opening this fill will open the standard QT GUI wallet.

-seci Core is now available at `./src/secid`
+Seci Core is now available at `seci/src/secid`

 Before running, it's recommended you create an RPC configuration file.